anthonyarusso/find-addends/README.md

 An algorithm to find an arbitrary number of addends which sum to a desired number.
 Inspired by the [Advent of Code 2020](https://adventofcode.com/2020/day/1) puzzle.

-The algorithm aspires to outperform a more direct "sum all combinations of X length" approach which solves the same problem.
+The algorithm aspires to outperform a more direct "sum of all combinations of X length" approach which solves the same problem.

 This repository also includes several resources to benchmark the results of the